mccallofthewild/ethos/README.md

 - `this.run` is your `Source`’s `run` method.

 ## Founder Function
-> In an Ethos Source, the `founder` function is a function that is instantly invoked once the store is built.
-It can be used to initialize a lot of store functionality an avoid contaminating your view layer with store logic.
+> In an Ethos Source, the `founder` function is a function that is instantly invoked once the source is built.
+It can be used to initialize a lot of source functionality an avoid contaminating your view layer with data logic.

 Example:
 ```javascript